 I have helped people like you:

 The FDCPA generally applies to consumers and third-party debt collectors.
-It covers consumer debt such as credit card debt, medical bills, student loans, and payday loans.
+It covers personal debt such as credit card debt, medical bills, student loans, and payday loans.
 The FDCPA does not cover business and other commercial debts.

 As a consumer, the FDCPA grants you rights that protect you from illegal debt collection practices.
 Read below to know your rights:

-Right to information:When a debt collector contacts you for the first time, they must inform you of your right to dispute the debt.
-The collector must tell you the actual debt amount, the creditor's name, and that if you do not dispute the debt in 30 days, it will be considered valid.
-In addition, the collector must send the consumer the details of the debt in writing within five days of the initial telephone contact.
+Right to information: When a debt collector contacts you for the first time, they must inform you of your right to dispute the debt.
+The collector must tell you the actual debt amount and the creditor's name; if you do not dispute the debt in 30 days, it will be considered valid.
+In addition, the collector must send the consumer the debt details in a written notice within five days of the initial telephone contact.

-Debt verification:If you have any doubts regarding the debt's validity, you can ask the debt collection agency for written verification within five days.
-However, you must request it within 30 days of the initial contact from the collector.
+Debt verification: If you have doubts about the debt's validity, you can ask the debt collection agency for written verification within five days.
+However, you must request it within 30 days of the initial contact with the collector.
 When you do this, all collection attempts must stop until the debt is verified.

-Cease communication letter:If a collector is calling at your place of work or harassing your friends or neighbors, a cease communication letter can be an effective way to stop the harassment.
+Cease communication letter: If a collector is calling at your place of work or harassing your friends or neighbors, a cease communication letter can be an effective way to stop the harassment.
 Once you send the letter, a collector may only inform you about specific legal steps they intend to take.

-Privacy:The FDCPA protects the privacy of debtors by prohibiting collection agencies from informing anyone other than authorized individuals, such as the debtor's attorney or spouse, about the debt.
+Privacy: The FDCPA protects the privacy of debtors by prohibiting collection agencies from informing anyone other than authorized individuals, such as the debtor's attorney or spouse, about the debt.
 They are not even permitted to leave details on answering machines.

-Protection from harassment:Under the FDCPA, you have the right to protect yourself from any violent or criminal initiative undertaken by collection agencies.
-The FDCPA further bans the use of profane, obscene, or offensive language.
+Protection from harassment: Under the FDCPA, you have the right to protect yourself from any violent or criminal initiative undertaken by collection agencies.
+The FDCPA further bans profane, obscene, or offensive language.

-Payments:If you have multiple accounts, the collection agency has to apply payments according to your instructions.
+Payments: If you have multiple accounts, the collection agency has to apply for payments according to your instructions.
 Plus, they can't apply payments to disputed debts.

-The Consumer Financial Protection Bureau (CFPB) updated the FDCPA rules in October 2020.
-These new rules state that debt collection agencies can text you, email you, or contact you on social media platforms like Facebook.
-They can send you unlimited texts to collect payment from you.
-However, they must offer you a way to opt-out of such communication.
+Back To IndexThe Consumer Financial Protection Bureau (CFPB) updated the FDCPA rules in October 2020.
+These new rules state that debt collection agency can text, email, or contact you on social media platforms like Facebook.
+They can send you unlimited texts to collect debts.
+However, they must offer you a way to opt out of such communication.
 Debt collectors can only call you seven times a week.

-Debt collectors can contact consumers through email and social media platforms, which was not possible before.
+Back To IndexDebt collectors can contact consumers through email and social media platforms, which was impossible before.
 They are getting one more option to contact or harass consumers.
 In that sense, the new FDCPA law is good for debt collectors.

-An aggressive debt collector's messaging practices can increase the cost of consumers' cell phone bills who do not have an unlimited text message plan.
+Back To IndexAn aggressive debt collector's messaging practices can increase the cost of consumers' cell phone bills who do not have an unlimited text message plan.

-The law says that consumers must be able to opt-out of these communications.
+The law says that consumers must be able to opt out of these communications.
 Now, there is doubt surrounding how many debt collectors will follow this rule.
-They may ask consumers to make payments without explaining their rights or providing a means to opt-out of burdensome communications.
+They may ask consumers to make payments without explaining their rights or providing a means to opt out of burdensome communications.

-Consumers have three options:
+Back To IndexConsumers have three options:

 Here are seven ways to find out.